-Use it or lose it: a tax year end checklist
+Use it or lose it: your tax allowance checklist

-The tax year ends on 5 April – what can you do?
 Use this checklist and make the most of your allowances with the money you have now.
-It’s all in here.
-Read on.
+It's all in here – read on.

 Written by Frances Bruce

-That’s why we’ve put together this checklist to help you get every last drop of value from your allowances and get yourself set up for the new tax year.
+This checklist can help investors get every last drop of value from allowances and get organised for the new tax year.

 Pay into an ISA